COVID-19 Admissions Updates

 Our online programs continue as normal.

-For a list of which programs require which test, please see our Submitting Test Scores Page.
+For a list of programs making the GRE optional, please see the Exceptions section of our Submitting Test Scores Page.

-ETS has provided at-home options for testing.
+Baylor University Graduate School Admissions does accept the GRE and TOEFL at-home option for testing.
 At-home testing is available in the U.S. and Canada, as well as a growing number of other countries.
 Please note the system requirements.
 For more information, please see https://www.ets.org/s/cv/gre/at-home/ and https://www.ets.org/s/cv/toefl/at-home/.
-As of May 13, ETS has also implemented a a secure TOEFL® testing solution exclusively for Mainland China.

 For applicants to most programs, an unofficial transcript -a copy uploaded by the applicant- is sufficient for application review.